ibm-messaging/mq-metric-samples/cmd/mq_prometheus/README.md

 Prometheus.

-The channels to be monitored are set on the command line, similarly to the queue patterns, with `-ibmmq.monitoredChannels` or `-ibmmq.monitoredChannelFiles`.
+The channels to be monitored are set on the command line, similarly to the queue patterns, with `-ibmmq.monitoredChannels` or `-ibmmq.monitoredChannelFile`.
 Unlike the queue monitoring, wildcards are handled automatically by the channel status API.
 So you do not need to restart this monitor in order to pick up newly-defined channels that match an existing pattern.